trustyai-explainability/odh-trustyai-demos/1-Installation/README.md

 2) Create two projects, `opendatahub` and `model-namespace`.
 These names are arbitrary, but I'll be using them throughout the rest of this demo:
    1) `oc new-project opendatahub`
    2) `oc new-project model-namespace`

+## If you plan on using Modelmesh (skip otherwise):
-3) Prepare the `model-namespace` for ODH's model serving: `oc label namespace model-namespace "modelmesh-enabled=true" --overwrite=true`
+1) Prepare the `model-namespace` for ODH's model serving: `oc label namespace model-namespace "modelmesh-enabled=true" --overwrite=true`

 ## Enable User-Workload-Monitoring
 To get enable ODH's monitoring stack , user-workload-monitoring must be configured: